-The months since our 2020 Best New Restaurants list has seen an unlikely crop of amazing new Phoenix eateries take flight.
+In recent months, we've seen an unlikely crop of amazing new Phoenix eateries take flight.
 Shakespeare gave the world his best tragedy during some trying London plague years.
 Our new restaurants gave us some of town’s best Southwestern, Sonoran, and Italian food — which if you eat in Phoenix is saying a lot.

 Via Della Slice Shop

 This old-school downtown pizzeria (by the slice, paper plates, glass shakers of crushed chile) is a first-rate addition to the city's pizza scene.
 Tanner Locust, the pizzaiolo, employs marathon fermentations of two-plus days to build a flavorful, pillowy dough that along its puffy crust lip eats like a soft, yeasty bread.
 Locust uses a tall deck oven to blaze, for instance, a properly saucy grandma square and a rich orange vodka slice.
 Wings are plump and slicked with potent sauce.
 Behind the counter, Locust finishes slices with grated cheese and plenty of basil.
 (Full pies are also available.)